laca-is/MASPY/README.md

     bool: True if has, False if not
 """
 ___.has(data_type: Belief | Goal | Plan | Event)

 """
+Creates an test event for the given data_type
+Args:
+	data_type: The Belief or Goal to be tested
+Returns:
+	None
+"""
+___.test(self, data_type: Belief | Goal):

+"""
+Suspends the current plan for a given time or until a certain event is received.
+Args:
+	timeout: The time in seconds to suspend the plan.
+Defaults to None.
+	event: The event to wait for.
+Defaults to None.
+Returns:
+	None
+"""
+___.wait(timeout: Optional[float] = None, event: Optional[Event] = None)

+"""
 Retrieves a specific data from the agent's knowledge on the given data_type and search parameters